blmbyd/blmbyd/README.md

 At work they call me *GitHub Evangelist* and am mainly focused on GitHub Partnership.

 I am happy to help with any GitHub - related topics:
-- 🆕 onboarding
+- 🆕 Onboarding: Assisting organisations with getting started on GitHub and understanding its features.
-- 👨🏻‍⚕️ governance
+- 👨🏻‍⚕️ Governance: Implementing governance policies and best practices for managing GitHub.
-- ✈️ migration
+- ✈️ Migration: Supporting and providing migration services to GitHub from other platforms.
-- 🤖 GH Copilot and more..
+- 🤖 GH Copilot and more: Providing workshops for using GitHub Copilot and other GitHub tools effectively.

-⚠️ Warning wall of text below...
+⚠️ Warning wall of text below... ⚠️

 I’m a DevOps Engineer with a developer background, and I’ve got a real passion for understanding how the systems behind my code work.
 My main interest lies in backend solutions, where I feel I can make the most impact.